 Distance from Atlanta: 93 miles (1 hour, 40 minutes)

-Of course, a visit to Blue Ridge isn’t complete without checking out its awesome hiking trails.
+Of course, a visit to Blue Ridge isn’t complete without checking out its incredible hiking trails.
 For example, Flat Creek Loop (Aska Trails), Long Branch Loop (Aska Trails), and Lake Blue Ridge Loop are among the most popular.
+For avid hikers, Blue Ridge is about an hour from the starting point for the Appalachian Trail.
 After a long day of hiking, don’t forget to drop by Grumpy Old Men Brewery to sample craft beer!

 Toccoa Falls, Georgia